hes-e39/react-ts-template/README.md

 `"homepage": "https://hes-e39.github.io/<your repo>/"`

-For this assignment, the repo name will be `test-deploy-<your username>`.

-Make sure the trailing `/` is there!
+If you created this repo in github classrooms, the repo name should have your username at the end of it.
+Make sure to copy the whole thing.
+Also make sure the trailing `/` follows after your repo name.

 2. Push changes to GH
 3. Wait until actions finish, this will create a new branch `gh-pages` and run the deployment